You will be asked about your symptoms and health history. A physical exam will be done. It will focus on the lower spine.

 - Muscle relaxers

-- Laminectomy —an open procedure to remove a portion of the bony arch of the spine
+- Laminectomyto take out a part of the bony arch of the spine through open surgery

-- Microdiscectomy —a portion of the herniated disc is removed with instruments or a laser
+- Microdiscectomy to take out a part of the herniated disc using instruments or a laser

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.